-- For proposals considered appropriate for consideration by the Council, the NCMAG team will confirm the meeting date to the proposer. - Proposals suitable for consideration by the NCMAG Council will go through an internal evidence review process, including a systematic literature review, appraisal and quality assessment of the evidence relevant to the proposal. - NCMAG team may collaborate with groups, including the Cancer Medicines Outcome Programme and Public Health Scotland (CMOP-PHS), to provide data to support NCMAG review of the proposal. - The proposer may be asked to provide additional information prior to the meeting to support the review. - Ahead of the meeting the proposer will be issued with a presentation template to support contribution at the council meeting.
+- For proposals considered appropriate for consideration by the Council, the NCMAG team will confirm the meeting date to the proposer. - Proposals suitable for consideration by the NCMAG Council will go through an internal evidence review process, including a systematic literature review, appraisal and quality assessment of the evidence relevant to the proposal. - NCMAG team may collaborate with groups, including the Cancer Medicines Outcome Programme and Public Health Scotland (CMOP-PHS), to provide data to support NCMAG review of the proposal.
+Please note that proposers and the listed supporting clinicians' names and contact information may be shared with the CMOP-PHS team.
+The CMOP-PHS team may be in contact regarding the data obtained from the national National Systemic Anticancer Therapy (SACT) dataset in relation to the NCMAG proposal, for the purpose of data quality assurance. - The proposer may be asked to provide additional information prior to the meeting to support the review. - Ahead of the meeting the proposer will be issued with a presentation template to support contribution at the council meeting.
 If the proposer is unable to attend, we would request the proposer nominates a deputy who would be able to present on their behalf. - The NCMAG team will liaise with National Procurement to consider matters related to procurement and supply of the proposed medicine, where relevant. - The NCMAG team will invite relevant Patient Group organisations to identify and consider the perspective of patients and carers in relation to the proposal.
 Patient Group Partners (PGPs) who engage with NCMAG will provide statements in advance of the meeting which will be shared with council members.